dev-nzm99/dsalgo-lib/all_DSA_patterns/README.md

 ---

 ## Get Started
-1. Click the link above to access the patterns sheet
+1. Click the button above to access the patterns sheet
 2. Explore each pattern and try solving example problems
 3. Apply these patterns in your daily practice to **level up your problem-solving skills**